Please refer to the product page of Cubasis for the up to date list of compatible hardware.

 - output audio and MIDI from Cubasis to other apps.

 - use additional effects processing apps when routing sound between Cubasis and other apps.

 Having launched the Audiobus app, tap either the input or output port and choose Cubasis.
 You can add multiple apps to the input port.
-Initially, if the app isn't already running, the port is on standby.
-Tap the port again to launch the app.

 - Using Cubasis as INPUT allows other apps to record Cubasis' stereo audio output.